calmm-js/partial.lenses/README.md

 #### Performance

 Concern for performance has been a part of the work on partial lenses for some time.
-The basic principles can be summarized as follows:
+The basic principles can be summarized in order of importance:

+* Minimize overheads
 * Micro-optimize for common cases
 * Avoid stack overflows
 * Avoid [quadratic algorithms](http://accidentallyquadratic.tumblr.com/)